 #1: Making the Crib Too Comfy

 The vast majority of parents put something in the crib with their baby.
-Be it a blanket, or bumper or pillow, all these objects have the ability to suffocate your baby.
-Just one item can increase your baby’s chances by five times according to the American Academy of Pediatrics (AAP).
-But many parents are ok with putting things in the crib with their baby.
-Often you can read a magazine or walk through a store and see displays that look inviting, but can be a hazard to kids.
+Be it a blanket, a bumper, or a pillow, all these objects have the ability to suffocate your baby.
+Just one item can increase your baby’s chances by five times, according to the American Academy of Pediatrics (AAP).
+But many parents are OK with putting things in the crib with their baby.
+Often you can read a magazine or walk through a store and see displays that look inviting but can be a hazard to kids.
 Some states and cities have even created laws making it illegal to show such displays or sell crib bumpers.

 #2: Not Going Back